 Palermo is the capital of Sicily in Italy and one of the biggest cities in the country.
 Palermo is unique in its own right; its raw pulsating energy cannot be matched by many cities in Italy.
 Being in Palermo would feel to most like being in a treasure hunt since most of the city's jewels lay hidden, and that's what makes it so precious since not many tourists know about some of the best places in the city.
 Palermo has had an evocative history, part of which can still be seen and felt here in the people as well as in the places.
+Located on the Gulf of Palermo (north-west coast of Sicily), in the Conca d'Oro, Palermo is well known for its fertile lands planted with citrus groves.

 Attractions in Palermo

-The Catacombs of the Capuchin are located near Piazza Cappuccini and has more than 800 different mummified people who were previously residents of Palermo and the neighboring villages and towns.
-Some of the mummies are quite well preserved, and except for a few people who might find it a little morbid, most would find it a very interesting place.
+The Catacombs of the Capuchin are located near Piazza Cappuccini and have more than 800 different mummified people who were previously residents of Palermo and the neighboring villages and towns.
+Some of the mummies are quite well preserved, and except for a few people who might find it a little morbid, most find it a very interesting place.

 Palazzo dei Normanni

 The ancient palace built by the Normans in Palermo during their rule is a must visit.
-The sheer size of the palace is breath taking and the architecture and design is simply beautiful.
+The sheer size of the palace is breathtaking and the architecture and design is simply beautiful.
 One of the best things to see inside the palace is the Royal apartments and the mosaics in the Cappella Palatina.

 This charming chapel is located on Piazza Independenza.
 The chapel has several beautiful mosaics that are worth appreciating; the chapel remains mostly peaceful and is not very crowded.